 The #metoo, which encouraged women to share their experiences of sexual victimisation, brought attention to the sexual abuses of women, and in particular to the dynamics of power that often lie behind them.
 This grass roots social movement has been credited with bringing attention to the overlooked issue of SGBV against women, and personalising and humanising the concept of sexual assault victim (Corsi, Thissen & Zacchia, 2019) and providing a support structure for women victims.
 Country specific variations evolved, including #BalanceTonPorc (#denounceyourpig) in France, #Ichauch (#metoo) in Germany, #quellavoltache (#thattimewhen) in Italy, and #YoTambien (metoo) in Spain.
-Another variant is #Mosquemetoo, which is used by Muslim women to raise attention of sexual violence that they experience during the Hajj religious pilgrimage to Mecca.
+115 Another variant is #Mosquemetoo, which is used by Muslim women to raise attention of sexual violence that they experience during the Hajj religious pilgrimage to Mecca.
 There has been an association between #metoo and an increase in reports of sexual harassment and rape in France (Corsi, Thissen & Zacchia, 2019; Levy & Mattsson, 2019).
 Further, #metoo has been credited with initiating social and political change (Newins, Wilson & Kanefsky, 2020).
 In January 2021 a new variant of the hashtag was introduced in France. #Metooinceste was a response to La Familia Grande, a book by lawyer Camille Kouchner in which she accuses her step-father, a well-known political scientist and television personality of incest against a child (Hotterbeekx, 2021).
 Then thousands of victims came out with their similar stories of incest on Twitter because of this.
 These are amongst many examples of how the experience of SGBV has been impacted by technology and the expansion of the internet and social media.
 In the following section this impact is been further elaborated in terms of the challenges and benefits that it brings.

-19 It has been noted, however, that the movement did not seem to gain much traction in Greece.
+115 It has been noted, however, that the movement did not seem to gain much traction in Greece.
 See https://blogs.lse.ac.uk/greeceatlse/2018/05/29/the-metoo-movement-and-the-greek-silence/

-4.3 The internet
+4.3.
+The internet

 The internet has spawned new forms of and opportunities for violence.
 Much of this online violence is sexual in its nature or tone.
-Such acts can include doxing20, sextortion21, image based sexual abuse22, the publication of sexualised images (real or digitally manipulated) for the purposes of shaming, and the use of technology to facilitate acts of forced prostitution.
+Such acts can include doxing116, sextortion117, image based sexual abuse118, the publication of sexualised images (real or digitally manipulated) for the purposes of shaming, and the use of technology to facilitate acts of forced prostitution.
 Sex traffickers, for example, make use of technology "during every phase of sexual exploitation" (Europol, 2020, p.
 1).
-Further, in recent years the buying and selling of sex has been dramatically shifted away from street corners and onto online
+Further, in recent years the buying and selling of sex has been dramatically shifted away from street corners and onto online spaces (Europol, 2020).
+It can be seen, therefore, that internet technology has allowed new forms of victimisation patterns to develop.
+However, just as with other forms of SGBV, compared to men and boys, women and girls are disproportionally subjected to online violence and are also disproportionality negatively impacted by those experiences (Šimonovic, 2018).

-20 Publicising personal information and contact details without consent and for malicious intent, often under the pretext that the named individual is soliciting for sex.
+116 Publicising personal information and contact details without consent and for malicious intent, often under the pretext that the named individual is soliciting for sex.

-21 Attempts to blackmail the victim, often with the threat of releasing sexually explicit materials that feature the victim.
+117 Attempts to blackmail the victim, often with the threat of releasing sexually explicit materials that feature the victim.

-22 The release, or threats to release, of sexually compromising materials without permission.
+118 The release, or threats to release, of sexually compromising materials without permission.
 Often such photographs or videos have been made without consent, sometimes within the context of a consensual sexual relationship.
 See McGlynn & Rackley, 2017.